Moser-Trudinger and Beckner-Onofri's inequalities on the CR sphere: _t

 (up to a CR-pluriharmonic function).
 This calculation can be effected using the explicit formula for the fundamental solution of $\A_d$, and differentiating twice with respect to $d$ at $d=Q$ (note that the constant $c_d$ has a pole of order two ad $d=Q$).

-\noin {\sl Conditional intertwinors.} Of particular importance for us, is the existence of another intertwinor of order $Q$ defined on $\P$, which we call the {\sl conditional intertwinor} or {\sl Paneitz operator} on $\P$.
-This is defined on $C^\infty(\Sn)$ (and hence on the space of distributions) by its action on the spherical harmonics in the following way:
+\noin {\sl Conditional intertwinors.} Of particular importance for us is the existence of another intertwinor of order $Q$ defined on $\P$, which we call the {\sl conditional intertwinor}.
+This is defined by its action on the spherical harmonics in the following way: